hollyhudson/microcontroller-intro/README.md

 If there is a lot of resistance, the current (amps, I in the equation) will be low.

+Current is the same everywhere in a circuit.

+Voltage is not the same everywhere in a circuit, it is always the voltage of the power supply at the beginning of the circuit, and 0V at ground.
+Voltage drops across components, but it remains the same across the entire length of a wire.

 ## Projects

 * [00-simpleLED](00-simpleLED/guide.md) Wire up an LED and write code to make it blink.